-The sartorius muscle is a large muscle in your upper leg.
+The sartorius muscle is the longest muscle in your body.
 It starts at your outer hip, crosses over your thigh bone, continues along the length of your inner thigh and then ends just below the inside of your knee.

 Activities that make you forcefully push off place a lot of strain on this muscle.
 A direct hit to this area during sporting activities can also cause injury and pain.
 If you play sports such as hockey, rugby, football or basketball, you may be at a higher risk of injuring this muscle.

 You may also have weakness and tenderness in the muscles of the inner thigh.
-Your physician can do a physical examination to determine if your pain is due to injury to this muscle.
+A physical therapist or physician can do a physical examination to determine if your pain is due to injury to this muscle.

-To relieve your sartorius pain, you will need a period of eliminating activities that make your pain worse.
+To relieve your sartorius muscle pain, you will need a period of eliminating activities that make your pain worse.
 Using ice on the area and taking anti-inflammatory medications will also help.
 As you return to physical activity, your doctor may recommend using a bandage to wrap your thigh.

-According to the University of Michigan's Health Center, you should avoid painful activities and gently stretch until you regain full range of motion and normal strength in the injured leg and when you can walk without pain or limping.
-To avoid sartorius pain you will need to make sure you warm up and cool down when exercising.
+Avoid painful activities and gently stretch until you regain full range of motion and normal strength in the injured leg and when you can walk without pain or limping.
+To avoid sartorius muscle pain, you will need to make sure you warm up and cool down when exercising.